parthDOOM/Lookatthisgraph/README.md

 - Click on the nodes and edges to modify their properties.
 - Use the sidebar to select color schemes and toggle between different visualization modes.
 - Export graphs as PNGs for use in presentations or anything for that matter.

+## Input Format

+- a b : a connected to b
+- a b c : a conncted to b with an edge with weight of c

 ## Screenshots